RAF Leiston: 358th Fighter Group

-The 358th FG began operations on 20 December 1943 and engaged in escort work until April 1944 to cover the operations of B-17/Consolidated B-24 Liberator bombers that the USAAF sent against targets on the Continent.
+The 358th FG began operations on 20 December 1943 and engaged in escort work until April 1944 to cover the operations of Boeing B-17 Flying Fortress/Consolidated B-24 Liberator bombers that the USAAF sent against targets on the Continent.
 On 31 January 1944 the group relocated to RAF Raydon near Ipswich and became part of the Ninth Air Force, which in turn transferred the North American P-51 Mustang-equipped 357th Fighter Group from Raydon to the Eighth Air Force.

 357th Fighter Group

 The 357th Fighter Group, arrived at Leiston from RAF Raydon on 31 January 1944, replacing the P-47-equipped 358th Fighter Group in the 66th Fighter Wing, VIII Fighter Command.
 After March 1944 aircraft of the group were identified by red-yellow-red rings on the propeller spinner and a 12" red and yellow band around the forward part of the nose in the checkerboard pattern of the 66th Fighter Wing groups.

 The group consisted of the following squadrons: